rxdvd/coderunner-docker/README.md

 Multi-container wrapper for the coderunner codebase using `docker-compose` and MongoDB.

+Coderunner is an anonymous journaling website for coders to share their experiences built as part of a group project week during the training course at futureproof.
+More information about the project can be found at the client and server repos.

 An implementation using PostgreSQL is available on the `postgres` branch.

 ## Setup & Usage